Why You Should Avoid Rawhide for Dogs

 Popular alternatives include bully sticks--natural treats that keep your dog as occupied and happy as rawhide does, without the risks that come along with that source.
 Trachea is also a great alternative that provides your dog with healthy nutrients that supports your dog's hip & joint health.

-So next time you're shopping around for new chews, look for options that are gentle on sensitive stomachs and 100% digestible--making them safer choices for you dog.
+So next time you're shopping around for new chews, or beef bones for dogs, look for options that are gentle on sensitive stomachs and 100% digestible--making them safer choices for you dog.